TadiT7/treble_experimentations_wiki/Asus-ZenFone-Max-Pro-M1.md

 ## Hardware Support

 * Camera:
-> Front and back both working, including flash
+> Front and back both working, including flash.
+Stock cam is dark but gcam works fine

 * Speaker / Microphone
 > Loud-speak (bottom) works, earpiece (top-front) works in some of the gsi/roms (eg: in aex it works, in rr for huawei p8 lite it doesn't), microphone works